SamiPerttu/fundsp/README.md

 is still needed for components that allocate memory.

 Audio file reading and writing is not available in `no_std`.
+The convolution engine is also missing in action, as it depends on `rustfft`.

 ```rust
 [dependencies]